bradywinslow/findYourHat/README.md

 4. Open `http://localhost:3000` in your browser to play the game.

 ## How to Play
-1. Enter desired width and height of playing field and a percentage for the number of holes on the playing field and press 'Play.'
+1. Enter desired width and height of playing field and a percentage to determine what percent of the field should be covered in holes.
+Then, press 'Play.'
-2. Click the movement buttons to move around the field.
+2. Click the movement buttons or press the keyboard arrows to move around the field.
 2. Find your hat without falling into holes or moving out of bounds.
-3. Restart the game if you win or lose.
+3. Restart the game by clicking the 'Play Again' button after you win or lose.

 ## License
 This project is licensed under the [MIT License](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.